Skip to main contentSkip to navigation

 Step 4: Enable payments.
 Integrate UPI payment links directly into WhatsApp conversations.
 Customers can pay without leaving the chat, reducing cart abandonment significantly.

-A clothing retailer in Jaipur implemented this exact framework using WatEase's retail solution and saw their monthly revenue jump from ₹3 lakhs to ₹9.5 lakhs within four months.
+A clothing retailer in Jaipur implemented this exact framework using WatEase's retail solution and reported a substantial jump in monthly revenue over the following months (individual merchant result, not typical of every store).

 What Results Are Real Indian Retailers Achieving with WhatsApp Commerce?

 Case: Mumbai Fashion Boutique — A women's clothing store in Andheri shifted from Instagram DMs to a structured WhatsApp catalog.
-Within three months, they processed 400+ orders per month with a 65% repeat customer rate.
-Their average order value increased by 40% through personalized product recommendations sent via WhatsApp.
+Within a few months, they reported a strong volume of monthly orders and a high repeat-customer rate, and said their average order value rose meaningfully through personalized product recommendations sent via WhatsApp.

 Case: Bengaluru Electronics Retailer — A multi-brand electronics store used WhatsApp to send warranty reminders, accessory suggestions, and festive offers.
-Their customer retention rate improved from 15% to 52%, and they reduced customer service calls by 70% through automated FAQ responses.
+They reported a marked improvement in customer retention and a meaningful reduction in customer service calls through automated FAQ responses.

 Case: Delhi Grocery Chain — A three-store grocery chain enabled WhatsApp ordering for daily essentials.
-They now process 200+ daily orders through WhatsApp alone, with an average delivery time of 45 minutes.
-Customer satisfaction scores reached 4.8/5.
+They reported processing a large daily order volume through WhatsApp alone, with quick average delivery times and high customer satisfaction scores.

-These results are achievable for any retailer willing to invest in the right WhatsApp commerce platform and follow proven implementation strategies.
+Results like these are possible for retailers willing to invest in the right WhatsApp commerce platform and follow proven implementation strategies, though outcomes vary by store, category, and effort.

 Try WatEase for free

 Set up your WhatsApp store in under 5 minutes.
-No credit card required.
+0% markup on WhatsApp messages.

 How Can Retailers Handle Catalogs and Inventory on WhatsApp?